Function-Coin/FUNC-Masternode-Install/README.md

 ***Step 6***
-* Paste the code below into the Bitvise terminal then press the <enter> key (this will run the script from above and may take a few minutes to complete)
+* Paste the code below into the Bitvise terminal then press the `<enter>` key on the keyboard (this will run the script from above and may take a few minutes to complete)

 `bash FUNC_mn_install.sh`